 The park attractions do not officially open until around 9:00am (or whenever park opening is that day.)
 Guests will begin to line up at the entrance to the land where they will start their day.

 If you are trying to ride the most popular rides at Magic Kingdom and you don’t mind the extra walking, we like to ride Space Mountain and Buzz Lightyear in Tomorrowland.
-This allows us to get the most popular attractions in two Magic Kingdom lands done before 11:30am.

 Dining at the Magic Kingdom

+We try to beat the lunch rush and eat before noon.
 One way to save on waiting in lines at the parks is to take advantage of mobile ordering.
 Mobile Ordering at Disney allows you to order your meal from your phone, before you arrive at the restaurant.

 This is a free service to all guests at the park and one we take advantage of often.
 Check out this article for full details on How to Use Mobile Ordering at Disney World.